-Whether you are dealing with narcissistic parents, husbands, wives, friends, bosses or colleagues, the same philosophy will apply.
+Whether you are dealing with a narcissistic lover, parent, husband, wife, friend, boss or colleague, the same philosophy will apply.
 After reading ‘How To Kill A Narcissist’, you will:

-Using an inside-out approach, ‘How To Kill A Narcissist’ presents the seven practices for recovery and healing:
+Using an inside-out approach, ‘How To Kill A Narcissist’ presents the seven practices for recovery and healing from a narcissistic relationship: